 According to the BBC hackers have received £ 22,080 from England.

-The head of Europol said that his agency is working with the Federal Bureau of Investigation (FBI) to find those responsible and that more than one person is likely involved.
+The head of Europol said his agency is working with the US Federal Bureau of Investigation (FBI) to find those responsible and that more than one person is likely to be involved.

 Recall that the virus exploits a vulnerability in Microsoft Windows software, which was first detected by the US NSA.

-After a successful infection, it displays messages that require it $ 300 (or £ 230) in Bitcoin virtual currency to unlock the files so the victim can use them again.
+After a successful infection, it displays messages that require a $ 300 (or £ 230) payment to the Bitcoin virtual currency to unlock the files and be able to use the victim again.

 Microsoft released security updates last month to address vulnerability, but it also released an update yesterday for systems that no longer support it.